pranitsh/keyflare/README.md

 ## Installation

-### For Windows and macOS users:
+### For all users

 - Download and run the latest KeyFlare binary from the the [releases](https://github.com/Pshah2023/keyflare/releases/).
   - Although I am an unverified developer, you can ignore those warnings.
 I plan to solve this problem in the near future.

-- For linux users
+#### For linux users

-### For Linux users:

-- Download the latest KeyFlare binary from the the [releases](https://github.com/Pshah2023/keyflare/releases/).
+- Try the binary.
+If something doesn't work, refer to these steps.
-- Make the executable runable.
+- You may have to make the script executable first before you can run it.
-- Connect a system gnome keyboard hotkey to the command /path/to/keyflare 1 (the number represents the number of clicks)
+- You may need to connect a system hotkey to the command `/path/to/keyflare 1` (the number represents the number of clicks) since pynput's keyboard library may not work on wayland-based systems.

-- Enjoy!
+#### Developers

+- Use `git clone https://github.com/Pshah2023/keyflare.git` to install the source code
+- Run in terminal `bash keyflare/run.sh install` to download prerequisite libraries and help develop the product

 **[Please fill out the survey](https://forms.gle/VtxPTN4WKMyU4uwV9)**